Anterior Hip Replacement in North Carolina

-In the anterior approach to hip replacement, your surgeon accesses the hip joint by entering through the front of the body and going between the hip muscles that help hold the hip joint in place.
-Smaller incisions are possible with this procedure versus traditional hip surgery.
+In the anterior hip replacement approach, your surgeon accesses the hip joint by entering through the front of the body and going between the hip muscles that help hold the hip joint in place.
+Smaller incisions may be possible with anterior hip replacement versus traditional hip surgery.

 No matter the approach, both surgeries involve replacing the joint’s cartilage and bone with similar implants.
 During both procedures, the surgeon will create a new hip joint that moves smoothly with the following steps: